rsnikhil/Forvis_RISCV-ISA-Spec/README.md

         $ apt-get  install  cabal
         $ cabal install elf

-The version of ghc should not matter, since Forvis is written in "extremely elementary" Haskell that has been stable for more than a decade.
+For Forvis per se, the version of ghc should not matter, since Forvis is written in "extremely elementary" Haskell that has been stable for more than a decade.
 You can do the analogous package-install on other Linux distributions using their native package mechanisms, and use Macports on Apple OS X.  Full details can be found at `haskell.org`.

+However, the simulator uses some external Haskell libraries (elf, softfloat-hs) that require `ghc` version 8.2.1 or later.

+        $ ghc --version

+will tell you what version of ghc you have.

+#### One-time build of the `softfloat` C library

+Next, you need to the following one-time action to get, build and install the Berkeley 'softfloat' IEEE floating point emulation library.

+        $ make  build_softfloat

+This is the only step where there may be trouble, since its components are external git repos.
+Please see the Makefile for the detailed steps, if necessary.

+#### Make the Forvis executable

 Then, you can build the Forvis executable (`forvis_exe`) with:

         $ make  exe

+#### Run the Forvis executable

 Run the following to see command-line options on the executable: